-Celebrating 100 years of jazz in Kansas City with a look back at history
+Celebrating 100 years of jazz in Kansas City with a look back at its history

 During the 1920s and 1930s, big band music gave way to bebop.
 The hard-swinging, bluesy sounds ushered in a new era of party and celebration music.
 Count Basie, Charlie Parker, and Bennie Moten are just some of the names of the people who dominated the jazz movement in Kansas City.

 Jazz originated in African-American communities, particularly in New Orleans.
 It developed from roots in both blues and ragtime.

 The music genre has several unique features including: swing and bluesy notes, call and response vocals, various rhythms all at once, and improvisation.

-Jazz is hailed as one of America’s original art forms, and it is still alive in Kansas City today.
+Jazz is hailed as one of America’s original art forms, and it’s still alive in Kansas City today.

 The earliest written record of the word is in a 1912 article in the Los Angeles Times.
 A minor league baseball pitcher described a pitch in a game once as a jazz ball “because it wobbles, and you simply can’t do anything with it.”